awaregroup/Intelligent-Edge-in-a-Day/README.md

 # Intelligent-Edge-in-a-Day

-This set of labs will show you how to build and end to end intelligent edge solution.
+This set of labs will show you how to build an end to end intelligent edge solution.

 - We wil build a device
 - the we connect the device